 There will be no group breakfast or dinner, you are on your own for food.
 I suggest you bring your own for many of the meals.

 Restrooms may be limited or closed, so bring your own water and hand sanitizer.

 These guidelines are intended to keep us all safe as we continue to enjoy photography outdoors and each other’s company during these workshops.
-Hopefully, these guidelines will be brief and that a cure is on the horizon.
+Hopefully, these guidelines will be brief, and that the vaccine will bring us back to normal soon.